Rampur Naikin

 Rampur Naikin is a city, municipal headquarters (Nagar Parisad) and a subdistrict of Sidhi district in the Indian state of Madhya Pradesh.
 In 2011 Rampur Naikin City had a population of 11,936.

-The well-known Chandrehshvar Shiva temple, originating in the 10th century, is located here, as are the Panmasa temple, the Lohrunha Nath temple and the Durasin Mata temple.
-Tourist attractions include the Bhanvarson resort and the Parisili resort.
-Rampur Naikin connected is jhansi to Ranchi National Highway 39 and Manikpur to Shahdol Madhya Pradesh state highway 9 and other (Rewa-Rampur Naikin via Gaddi)major Highways.
-The famous dish of RampurNaikin region is Rikmaj kadhi and Gujhiya.
+The well-known Chandrehshvar Shiva temple, originating in the 10th century, is located here.

+The town is also famous for a historical political campaign march of Indian National Congress, led by Dwarika Prasad Dubey (nausa), the former president of Rampur Naikin Congress Committee.